Closed-Form Diffusion Models: Proofs

 Combining these results, we obtain the following bound on $W_2(\rho^*_T, \rho_{\sigma,T})$:

-This shows that one can approximate a $\sigma$-CFDM's model samples at some time $T>0$ by model samples from its corresponding unsmoothed CFDM (i.e. a mixture of Gaussians) when $T$ is sufficiently close to 0 and the smoothing parameter $\sigma$ is small.
+This shows that one can approximate a $\sigma$-CFDM's model samples at some time $T>0$ by model samples from its corresponding unsmoothed CFDM (i.e. a mixture of Gaussians) when the smoothing parameter $\sigma$ is small.

 We now show that flowing two similar distributions $\rho^*_T$ and $\rho_{\sigma,T}$ through a $\sigma$-CFDM's velocity field from time $T$ to $1-\epsilon$ yields similar terminal distributions $\rho^T_{\sigma,1-\epsilon}, \rho^0_{\sigma,1-\epsilon}$.
 Following \citet{debortoli2022convergence}, we stop sampling at time $1-\epsilon$ for some truncation parameter $\epsilon>0$ to account for the fact that the smoothed score $s_{\sigma,t}$ blows up as $t \rightarrow 1$ due to division by $(1-t)^2$.